Mote's Elizabeth Moore International Center for Coral Reef Research & Restoration

 Summerland Key, FL 33042

-Situated in the heart of the Lower Keys and only 24 miles from Key West, Mote's International Center for Coral Reef Research and Restoration is a fully equipped marine science facility dedicated to marine research and education in the Florida Keys.
+Situated in the heart of the Lower Keys and only 24 miles from Key West, Mote's International Center for Coral Reef Research & Restoration is a fully equipped marine science facility dedicated to marine research and education in the Florida Keys.

 The facility is located within easy access to the variety of nearby habitats, including reefs, sea-grass meadows, near-shore hard-grounds, mangrove forests and unique terrestrial communities, most within the protection of National Wildlife Refuges and the Florida Keys National Marine Sanctuary.